 In today’s episode of the Product Momentum Podcast, Carlos Gonzalez de Villaumbrosia, the Founder and CEO of Product School, shares his inspiration for Product School and its role in shaping the next generation of product leaders.
 Carlos has an unending passion for helping others succeed in the product space, and his enthusiasm is contagious!

 The most successful and inspiring product leaders are all very curious and interesting people, but it can sometimes be difficult to find time in our busy lives for learning and self-improvement.
-Carlos shares strategies to make lifelong learning a reality.
+Carlos Gonzalez de Villaumbrosia shares strategies to make lifelong learning, and connecting with other brilliant product managers, a reality.

 “We are all creating the future together,” he says.
 Working towards product-oriented goals throughout your organization can eliminate silos and drive better customer outcomes.
 Likewise, sharing your insights and learnings with others can fuel long-term success in the industry.